vgrg13/InsightsHub.AI/README.md

 - One of the NLP articles: https://towardsdatascience.com/sentiment-classification-in-python-da31833da01b

 **Key use cases: insights provided through order history data analysis**
-- Staffing Needs by day/hour/week/month
+- Staffing need by day/hour/week/month
 - Marketing promotions optimization and sales growth
 - Menu optimization (by seasons)
-- Customer Reviews sentiment trends and root causes of negative sentiments
+- Customer reviews sentiment trends and root causes of negative sentiments
 - Order channel performance and support to increase website orders

 **NLP Models built in Python for Customer Sentiment Analysis use case**